tjFogarty/tj-ie/src/site/posts/pace-yourself.md

 After college, I was lucky enough to land a job as an intern web developer working alongside someone who was incredible at what they did.
 After 9 months he moved on, and I was back in a very familiar position by being the only in-house web developer.
 I learned so much in that time, but the trial by fire that followed coupled with my eternally-nodding head left me burnt out rather quickly.
 I’m not going to go into specifics about my journey, but I wouldn’t be where I am today without that experience, and I’ll forever be grateful for it.

-Littered throughout all this are bouts of imposter syndrome, which is wonderfully explored by David Walsh in his blog post {% external-link "http://davidwalsh.name/impostor-syndrome", "I’m an Imposter" %}.
+Littered throughout all this are bouts of imposter syndrome, which is wonderfully explored by David Walsh in his blog post [I’m an Imposter](http://davidwalsh.name/impostor-syndrome).
 It’s such an honest article, and it can apply to any industry, not just the web.

 —